informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

-On finishing these changes, we will need to check the exceptions that may be thrown on loading a file, though, regarding errors in the content of the file, we recommend first developing the code on the assumption that the file contains no such errors and then adjusting the code so that it can handle the exceptions that may be produced.
+On finishing these changes, we will need to check the exceptions that may be thrown on loading a file, though, regarding errors in the content of the file, we recommend first developing the code under the assumption that the file contains no such errors and then modifying it to add the handling of the exceptions that may be produced.

 Note that the behaviour of the `reset` command will need to be adapted to the existence of the `load` command (reset should mean return to the last loaded state).